ARCUS Research

 Condition

-ARCUS Project provides a private studio and an accommodation.
+ARCUS Project provides a private studio and accommodation.

 The participants are responsible for securing the program fee once accepted.